mchmarny/gcloud-lab/README.md

 * [list image/registry using asset inventory](asset)
 * [service accounts with a key](iam/list-sa-with-key)
 * [ssh into subset of vms across multiple projects](vm/ssh-to-subset-of-vms)

+## Disclaimer

+This is my personal project and it does not represent my employer.
+While I do my best to ensure that everything works, I take no responsibility for issues caused by this code.